luishgh/wal-polybar/README.md

 -  Clone this repository with `git clone https://github.com/LuisHGH/molar-installation-scripts.git` or download only the script with `wget https://raw.githubusercontent.com/LuisHGH/wal-polybar/master/wal-polybar.py`

-- Make a backup of your current polybar config file for the sake of safeness (It is usually located at `~/.config/polybar/config` )
+- Make a backup of your current polybar config file just to be safe (it is usually located at `~/.config/polybar/config` )
 - Copy your backup to a config.template file under the same directory (you can also use a custom directory, see: ...)
 - Paste the following to the colors section of your config.template (you can also define the colors from the wal cache manually, see ...)
 ```